collective/Collective/src/index.rst

 but for now this is the place).

 Fork the `collective.github.com <https://github.com/collective/collective.github.com>`_
 repository and then edit the `permissions.cfg`_.
-If you're done commit, push and create a pull request.
+When you're done, commit, push, and create a pull request.

 We scheduled a script that runs every 10min and checks for differences and updates them.

 Inside `permissions.cfg`_ file you have a list of teams and repositories.
-Team are sections starting with ``team:`` and repository is a section starting with ``repo:``.
+Team are sections starting with ``team:`` and repositories are sections starting with ``repo:``.

 Instructions on editing permissions.cfg
 ---------------------------------------

 Existing repository, but not owner any more
-    You created a repository in past and now youre not owner anymore?
+    You created a repository in past and now you're not owner anymore?
 Add yourself to the ``owners =`` of the existing repository section.

 Fork an existing repository from another github user or organization